hapax/hapax.github.io/assets/maximal.md

-As a true believer in the elegance and sufficiency of the laws of electromagnetism, Einstein decided that this naive interpretation was correct.
-Michelson-Morley seemed to confirm it.
+As a true believer in the elegance and sufficiency of the laws of electromagnetism, Einstein decided that this naive interpretation was correct, and Michelson-Morley seemed to confirm it.